rust-lang/reference/src/items/functions.md

 r[items.fn.extern.unwind.intro]
 Most ABI strings come in two variants, one with an `-unwind` suffix and one without.
 The `Rust` ABI always permits unwinding, so there is no `Rust-unwind` ABI.
-The choice of ABI, together with the runtime [panic mode][panic-modes], determines the behavior when unwinding out of a function.
+The choice of ABI, together with the runtime [panic handler], determines the behavior when unwinding out of a function.

 r[items.fn.extern.unwind.behavior]